zpzim/SCAMP/README.md

 * cmake provides support for clang-tidy (when you build) and clang-format (using build target clang-format) to use these please make sure clang-tidy and clang-format are installed on your system

 # Distributed operation
 * We have a client/server architecture built using grpc.
-To use distributed functionality build the client and server executables via:
+Tested on [GKE](https://cloud.google.com/kubernetes-engine/) but should be possible to get working on [Amazon EKS](https://aws.amazon.com/eks/) as well.
+To use distributed functionality, build the client and server executables via:
 ~~~
 git submodule update --init --recursive
 mkdir build && cd build